Chiropractor’s Role in

 It’s important to consider that you may not have the resources to do a comprehensive assessment on the sidelines.
 Rather, you may administer modified cognitive, balance, ocular-motor, and cervical assessments as well as observe concussion signs and ask about symptoms.

 One of the chiropractor tools you may use on the sidelines is ImPACT Quick Test -

-a 5-minute neurocognitive test battery that assists with removal from activity decisions.
+a 5-minute sideline assessment tool that assists with removal from activity decisions.
 ImPACT Quick Test also includes the ability to administer and record the Vestibular Ocular Motor Screening (VOMS) and Balance Error Scoring System (BESS) tests.
 Any athlete who manifests signs or symptoms consistent with concussion, or shows impairment in any of the areas assessed, should be removed from play for further evaluation.

 If you have a more robust healthcare team on the sidelines, you’ll be able to do a more thorough examination in addition to ImPACT Quick Test.
 This may include neurological screening, cervical assessment, and a functional return to play evaluation.